Find Affordable College Courses

 Elon, NC

 You’ll be in good company if you decide to attend Elon University.
 It ranked #4 on our 2023 Best Finance & Financial Management Schools in the Southeast Region list.
-Elon is a moderately-sized private not-for-profit school located in the medium-sized suburb of Elon.
+Elon is a medium-sized private not-for-profit school located in the medium-sized suburb of Elon.

 While working on their degree, finance majors at Elon accumulate an average of around $23,172 in student debt.
 The average monthly payment of a loan this size is about $987, assuming that the borrower is on a 10-year repayment plan.